TiVo: Hardware anatomy

 The TiVo DVR was designed by TiVo Inc., which currently provides the hardware design and Linux-based TiVo software, and operates a subscription service (without which most models of TiVo will not operate).
 TiVo units have been manufactured by various OEMs, including Philips, Sony, Cisco, Hughes, Pioneer, Toshiba, and Humax, which license the software from TiVo Inc. To date, there have been six "series" of TiVo units produced.

 TiVo DVRs are based on PowerPC (Series1) or MIPS (Series2) processors connected to MPEG-2 encoder/decoder chips and high-capacity IDE/ATA hard drives.
 Series1 TiVo units used one or two drives of 13–60 GB; Series2 units have drives of 40–250 GB in size.
 TiVo has also partnered with Western Digital to create an external hard drive, the My DVR Expander, for TiVo HD and Series3 Boxes.
 It plugs into the TiVo box using an eSATA interface.
 It expands the High-Definition boxes by up to 67 hours of HD, and around 300 hours of standard programming.
 Other TiVo users have found many ways to expand TiVo storage, although these methods are not supported by TiVo, and may void the warranty.

 Some recent models manufactured by Toshiba, Pioneer, and Humax, under license from TiVo, contain DVD-R/RW drives.
 The models can transfer recordings from the built-in hard drive to DVD Video compliant disc, playable in most modern DVD systems.

-All standalone TiVo DVRs have coax/RF-in and an internal cable-ready tuner, as well as analog video input — composite/RCA and S-Video, for use with an external cable box or satellite receiver.
+Most standalone TiVo DVRs have coax/RF-in and an internal cable-ready tuner, as well as analog video input — composite/RCA and S-Video, for use with an external cable box or satellite receiver.
 The TiVo unit can use a serial cable or infrared blasters to control the external receiver.
-They have coax/RF, composite/RCA, and S-Video output, and the DVD systems also have component out.
+They have coax/RF, composite/RCA, and S-Video output (newer models have HDMI output for video and audio), and the DVD systems also have component out.
 Audio is RCA stereo, and the DVD systems also have digital optical out.

 Until 2006, standalone TiVo systems could only record one channel at a time, though a dual-tuner Series2DT (S2DT) box was introduced in April 2006.
 The S2DT has two internal cable-ready tuners and it supports a single external cable box or satellite receiver.
 The S2DT is therefore capable of recording two analog cable channels, one analog and one digital cable channel, or one analog cable and one satellite channel at a time, with the correct programming sources.
 Note, however, that the S2DT, unlike earlier units, cannot record from an antenna.
 This is due to an FCC mandate that all devices sold after March 2007 with an NTSC tuner must also contain an ATSC tuner.
 TiVo therefore had to choose between adding ATSC support, or removing NTSC support.
 With the S2DT they opted to remove NTSC; the Series3 supports NTSC and ATSC, along with digital cable channels (with CableCards).